gvwilson/sensibleadventures/booksters-apprentice/booksters-apprentice.md

 loved, and to the world that gave me the life."

-Around him, the people of Starboard Town bowed their heads and murmured, "That will be my gift."
+Around him, the people of Starboard Town bowed their heads and murmured, "That will be my thanks."
 In twos and threes and families, they turned toward home, leaving Gaeston to tend his son's last fire.

 Laeuc put his hand on Erileine's shoulder and squeezed.
 "Come on."